 As a hiring professional, it’s your job to build a concrete hiring structure, understand candidate application motivations, hiring manager requirements, and job responsibilities to understand how they all fit together best.
 So where do we start when hiring in the public sector?
 To get an in-depth read on candidates and their capabilities, one might lean towards requiring in-person interviews with every applicant, which gets tedious and time-consuming, but phone calls feel inadequate.

 When someone says “video interviewing,” most people think of apps like Zoom or Facetime, but the best uses of video interviewing come when you use a platform purpose-built for hiring.
 When you use such a platform, the methods to see success expand dramatically.
 Here’s a look at how video interviewing goes beyond “video conferencing” and long-distance hiring and improves outcomes when hiring in the public sector:

 1. Increase screening efficiency

-Phone screens and initial in-person interviews take a lot of people power.
+Phone screens and initial in-person interviews take a lot of people’s power.
 Reviewing resumes and scheduling 30-minute interviews on the phone or 60 minutes in person for your entire candidate pool may take weeks or months to complete.
-And with a limited team, it feels like you can either aim for quality candidates, or an efficient hiring process.
+And with a limited team, it feels like you can either aim for quality candidates or an efficient hiring process.

-In an ideal world, you would have a standard set of interview questions to ask candidates in the traditional phone screen and you’d know exactly which candidates were the best fit to invite for an in-person interview — ensuring no time is wasted for you or your hiring managers.
+In an ideal world, you would have a standard set of interview questions to ask candidates during the traditional phone screen, and you’d know exactly which candidates were the best fit to invite for an in-person interview — ensuring no time is wasted for you or your hiring managers.
 Unfortunately, this is normally not the case.

 2. More insights from a bigger talent pool

-In a phone interview, you have little idea of how a candidate carries themselves, their attention to detail, and commitment to creating the best first impression possible.
+In a phone interview, you have little idea of how a candidate carries themselves, their attention to detail, and their commitment to creating the best first impression possible.
 The autonomy of completing a video interview when hiring in the public sector means you, like Arlington County, “get better insight into how candidates conduct themselves before bringing them into the office.”